- 1 Top 5 Best Air Purifiers for Asthma Compared

 - Activated carbon is the only filter media that will reduce, or completely remove, odors from an environment, and it’s the only effective method of reducing VOCs.
 For people suffering from asthma, carbon filtration is a critical component.

-- HEPA filters are classified based on particulate retention rate.
+- HEPA air filters are classified based on particulate retention rate.
 As airflow is directed through a HEPA filter, particles are captured by woven fibers within the filter membrane.
 The tighter the weave, the higher the retention.

 - Utilization of HEPA as the primary cleansing method means that things like ionization and ultraviolet treatment aren’t incorporated into the air purifier’s design.
 Pulmonary side-effects from byproducts of ionization (ozone) are avoided through purely mechanical filtration.